-There are specialists that can treat migraines, as well as your primary care doctor.
+Some specialists can treat migraines, as well as your primary care doctor.
 If, your not getting help with your migraine pain.
-Especially if you have more than 4 attacks a month, or attacks lasting more than 12 hours, it is vital that you make an appointment with either your primary doctor or a neurologist.
+Especially if you have more than four attacks a month, or attacks lasting more than 12 hours, you must make an appointment with either your primary doctor or a neurologist.
 Get treatment, and continue with treatment as advised.

-One more time I would just like to remind those of you reading this article that I am not a doctor, nor do I claim to be.
+One more time, I would like to remind those of you reading this article that I am not a doctor, nor do I claim to be.
 I’m just sharing information that I have learned while reading and researching migraines.
-If you suspect that you may suffer from migraines, please go see a physician.
+If you suspect that you may suffer from migraines, please see your physician.
 Only a physician can diagnose you.

 Too many people, when they get old, think that they have to live by the calendar. — John Glenn